 4) Ensure you are tracking many keywords prior to migration to benchmark the current websites rankings and measure the progress throughout the migration.

 5) Its always good to track current bounce rate / time-on-page for your most popular pages.

 6) Enter the new website into Google Search Console (Google Webmaster Tools)

 7) Develop a XML Sitemap for the new domain.
 Don’t upload this into Google Console sitemap section until you go live, just get it ready.

 Instead of just waiting for your site to go live, go through your site and test a few things to make sure the migration is going smoothly.

 2)In order to prevent the staging site from being indexed, password protect the new domain and block all the crawlers in the robot.txt file.
 If possible, use meta=”noindex” tags.
 Not doing this can cause some serious problems.
-Google could accidentally index content on your staging site in addition to live content – or the worse possible scenario, Google reads the content on your staging site before your live site, which in turn would cause some serious ranking issues… So pay be extra careful in this step!!!!
+Google could accidentally index content on your staging site in addition to live content, or worse, Google could read the content on your staging site before your live site, which in turn would cause some serious ranking issues.
+Be extra careful in this step!!!!

 4)Remove the password protection required to edit content on the new site.